Esri/arcgis-runtime-samples-android/java/view-content-beneath-the-terrain-surface/README.md

 ## About the data

-This data is a point scene layer showing underground wellbore paths (green polylines) and seismic events (brown points).
+This data is a point scene layer showing underground wellbore paths (green polylines) and seismic events (light brown points).

 ## Tags